ADolbyB/pygame-ai-checkers/README.md

-# Pygame Checkers
+# Pygame AI Checkers

-A Checkers AI game who plays against you (the player.)
-Here, I follow [This](https://www.youtube.com/watch?v=vnd3RfeG3NM&list=PLzMcBGfZo4-lkJr3sqpikNyVzbNZLRiT3) tutorial, and create my own Checkers game for some project research I am doing.
+This is a checkers AI game who plays against you (the player.)
+Here, I follow [This tutorial](https://www.youtube.com/watch?v=vnd3RfeG3NM&list=PLzMcBGfZo4-lkJr3sqpikNyVzbNZLRiT3), and create my own Checkers game for some project research I am doing.

+In this project, the Minimax algorithm is implemented as the AI player.

 ## Status: